bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 	</distribution>
 ```

 The next part of our XML specifies the shape of our prior distributions.
 As long as you changed all of the `rho` references to `sampling` previously, we don't need to modify the priors we already have any further; we provided all of the necessary information in BEAUti.
 We do, however, need to add a prior on our `origin`.
-You may remember that when specifying the parameter, we set our starting value to 200 (corresponding to 266Ma, which is on the early side of expert estimates for the origin of dinosaurs).
+You may remember that when specifying the parameter, we set our starting value to 200 (corresponding to 266Ma, which is on the older side of expert estimates for the origin of dinosaurs).
 To keep things simple, we will set the origin prior to a **uniform** distribution between 0 and 200.

 >Add an `origin` prior to the `priors` block:
 >